A guide to selling ad space in 2023 [4 best tactics included]

 If you want to start with the OG Google AdX qualifications, you’ll need to have around 5 million page views monthly traffic & a revamped adx.txt file with details of inventory buyers.
 Some ad networks look for a low bounce rate (below 50%) and around 1 million visitors daily.

-Just keep up with their policies & low ad viewability concerns and stray away from showing R-Rated content.
+Just keep up with their policies & low ad viewability concerns and stray away from showing R-rated content.

 High-Quality Content